 By David Stout

-David Stout has represented Precinct 2 on El Paso County Commissioners Court since 2015.
+David Stout represents Precinct 2 on the El Paso County Commissioners Court.